-To protect our water supply for the future, over the next two years we’re building another water main pipe from the treatment plant to the city.
+To protect our water supply for the future, we’re building another water main pipe from the treatment plant to the reservoir.
 This will ensure that if major operational problems or an earthquake occur, we can continue to supply water.

-The current pipe is 60cm in diameter, made of steel and lined with concrete.
+The current pipe is 525mm in diameter, made of steel and lined with concrete.

-The new pipe is 45cm diameter and is made of a type of thick plastic material which can move in an earthquake.
+The new pipe is 450mm in diameter and is made of a type of thick plastic material which can move in an earthquake.

-Over summer 2019-20 we’ll be installing the pipe from the treatment plant to just past its entry gates which is very tricky to do.
-Once that work is done, the pipe will be connected down to our Ngahere Park Reservoir by the Manawatū River.
+In 2020 we installed the pipe from treatment plant to just past its entry gates.
+This year the pipe will be installed down the road and then to our Ngahere Park Reservoir.

-The work this summer will not affect any residents.
-When we do the next section we’ll be talking to residents on Turitea Road about the construction and how that may affect access to their homes at certain times of the day during the construction period.
+During construction we’ll be talking to residents on Turitea Road about what we're doing and how that may affect access to their homes at certain times of the day during this period.
 We’ll work with them to keep any impact to a minimum.

 The rest of the city’s water comes from bores scattered around the city.
 Currently, these bores only provide water to some suburbs, but in an emergency can supply the whole city.

-- Summer 2019-20: Construction of the duplicate main from Turitea Water Treatment Plant to its entrance gates.
+- 2020: Construction of the duplicate main from Turitea Water Treatment Plant to its entrance gates.

-- May to October 2020-21: Construction between Turitea to Ngahere Park at the Manawatū River.
+- Jan to October 2021: Construction between Turitea to Ngahere Park Reservoir.

 We’re committed to supplying some of the best water services in the country